Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 ## Achieve Faster Time-To-Market with DevOps
 #### Impact _Operational Excellence_

 Organizations benefit from improved collaboration and software quality by adopting DevOps practices.
 For example, automation can expedite the deployment and maintenance of applications.
-Infrastructure as Code (IaC) can create several resources in AVS, such as the entire SDDC or individual components like clusters, network appliances, storage, and more.
-Using tools such as Azure Resource Manager, Bicep, Terraform, Azure CLI, or Powershell will automate the provisioning and configuration of resources in AVS.
+Infrastructure, as Code (IaC) can create several resources in AVS, such as the entire SDDC or individual components like clusters, network appliances, storage, etc. Using tools such as Azure Resource Manager, Bicep, Terraform, Azure CLI, or Powershell, will automate the provisioning and configuration of resources in AVS.
 The outputs returned from deploying IaC can serve as documentation to help maintain and provide additional visibility in the state and configuration of provisioned resources.

 Managing the code with a version control system allows versioning to track and roll back changes as needed.

 Suppose there is a need to update application code across servers, methods such as blue-green deployments aid in managing the lifecycle of an application from development to production.
 Blue-green deployments can help customers to have a consistent web experience when updates and patches are being performed by distributing traffic only to healthy servers during maintenance using weighted algorithms.
 AVS does not have the same methods for achieving Blue-Green as a cloud-native application would, but it is still achievable.
 Before making changes to the application configuration, take snapshots of the environment and use version control to ensure you return to the last known good state.
-Consider creating a staging environment that mirrors production and deploys updates there before going live.
+Consider creating a staging environment that mirrors production and deploys updates before going live.
 From there, perform rolling updates to a subset of servers and test the application.

 In summary, organizations can reduce manual effort, minimize errors, and improve resource utilization by automating routine tasks like provisioning, scaling, and patching.
 DevOps methodologies are an important element of well-architected to streamline operations, save time, and allow teams to focus on value-added activities.